Gforcex/OpenGraphic/README.md

 * [cinolib](https://github.com/mlivesu/cinolib) A generic programming header only C++ library for processing polygonal and polyhedral meshes
 * [mmg](https://github.com/MmgTools/mmg) open source software for bidimensional and tridimensional remeshing http://www.mmgtools.org
 * [Directional](https://github.com/avaxman/Directional) Directional is a C++ library for creating, manipulating and visualizing directional fields on 3D meshes
+#### Sketch
+* [monster-mash](https://github.com/google/monster-mash) A new sketch-based modeling and animation tool that allows you to quickly sketch a character, inflate it into 3D, and promptly animate it.
 #### Optimization
 * [meshoptimizer](https://github.com/zeux/meshoptimizer) Mesh optimization library that makes indexed meshes more GPU-friendly
 #### Compress